ccmitchellusa/mcp/src/core/README.md

 Before trying to delete a service id group, find service id’s that reference the group using it’s group id.
 If there are service id’s that reference a service id group, the service id group cannot be deleted.
-So if there is a service id that references the service id group,,
+So if there is a service id that references the service id group:

     1. Display a list of the service id’s that are in the service id group and ask the user tor confirmation to delete all the service id’s in the group.
     2. When all the service ids have been deleted, delete the service id group.